Ryan Buus, P.T., D.P.T.

 Board-Certified Clinical Specialist in Orthopaedic and Women’s Health Physical Therapy

-Emily Wert, P.T., D.P.T
+Emily Wert, P.T., D.P.T., SCS

 Board-Certified Clinical Specialist in Sports Physical Therapy

-Rebecca Wessel, P.T., D.P.T.
+Rebecca Wessel, M.B.A.

 Board-Certified Clinical Specialist in Orthopaedic Physical Therapy

-Paul Yerhot, P.T., D.P.T.
+Paul Yerhot, P.T., D.P.T., SCS-ABPTS

 Board-Certified Clinical Specialist in Sports Physical Therapy

-He is a 1996 graduate of Mayo Clinic School of Health Sciences' physical therapy program.
+He is a 1996 graduate of Mayo Clinic School of Health Sciences physical therapy program.
 In 2006, he became a board-certified specialist in orthopedics, and in 2009 he earned a DScPT degree through the University of Maryland.
-Dr. Calley is an Assistant Professor of Physical Therapy at Mayo Clinic College of Medicine and Science.
+Dr. Calley is an assistant professor of physical therapy at Mayo Clinic College of Medicine and Science.
 His research interests include musculoskeletal examination, psychosocial factors, and clinical and residency education.

-With a strong background in clinical and residency education, Dr. Calley served 10 years as an Outpatient Clinical Education Coordinator and 9 years as the Mayo Clinic Physical Therapy Orthopaedic Residency Coordinator in Rochester, MN, where he has been a primary clinical instructor to more than 175 physical therapy students and a mentor to over 25 residents in an outpatient orthopedic setting.
+With a strong background in clinical and residency education, Dr. Calley served 10 years as an Outpatient Clinical Education Coordinator and 9 years as the Mayo Clinic Physical Therapy Orthopaedic Residency Coordinator in Rochester, where he has been a primary clinical instructor to more than 175 physical therapy students and a mentor to over 25 residents in an outpatient orthopedic setting.
 He is a member of the American Physical Therapy Association, the Orthopaedic and Education Academies, and several Orthopaedic Academy Special Interest Groups.

 A hallmark of higher education excellence is the breadth and depth of information and experience provided to you by faculty and visiting experts.
 Each year, many prominent professors visit Mayo Clinic to lecture in their areas of medical and scientific expertise.